 The nun chai entered and moved around Chiara and Miguel’s mouths.
 It flowed down into their bodies.
 Miguel and Chiara tasted nun chai for the first time on the edge of Sydney harbour, and quietly tried to make sense of the situation in Kashmir that I had just described.
 Somehow today the tea had a richer milkier flavour than usual.

 “Did you start this work in India or Australia?”
 Miguel asked.
 It was a simple question that made me think.
 Cups of nun chai started in Australia after I returned from Kashmir.
 I was watching the death toll in Kashmir mount – day by day.
 When I initially discussed the idea, friends in Kashmir had given the green light immediately.
 People were dying and they wanted the world to know.
 However a few Indian friends of mine in Delhi raised strong reservations about how a cup of tea could ever fill the gap of a life lost.
 Their reservations were valid, but this work has never been about filling the gap, rather it is about making that gap known.
 Acknowledging it.
 Speaking it.

-Through the discussions that took place as this work was taking shape, I began to presume that Cups of nun chai wouldn’t work in India where the state and its armed forces were the very ones responsible for this loss of life.
-It seemed the context of Australia held a certain distance that was necessary.
+Through these discussions with my Indian friends I started to feel that Cups of nun chai wouldn’t work in India where the state and its armed forces were the very ones responsible for this loss of life.
+It seemed the context of Australia held a necessary distance.
 But there was something about the way that Miguel asked his question that made me think differently.
-Perhaps in South Asia these cups of nun chai were even more urgent.
+Perhaps in India these cups of nun chai were even more urgent.

 These killings ain’t random its an organised genocide